 This is the second seminar of a four-part series on Gardening for Biodiversity.
 The series of workshops is run by Sustainable Gardening Australia and provides tips and tricks to garden for wildlife and support biodiversity in your local area.

 … is essential.
 This is the final session of a four-part series on Gardening for Biodiversity.
 The series of workshops is run by Sustainable Gardening Australia … biodiversity in your local area.
-Other events in this series Free Environment and waste Gardening for biodiversity …
+Other events in this series Free Environment and sustainability Gardening for …

 Seeing small birds visit our gardens is a wonderful experience and there are many ways we can create our gardens to encourage their visits.